News

 The WWW Wednesday meme This meme was formerly hosted by MizB at A Daily Rhythm and was revived by Sam @ Taking on a World of Words and is a great way to do an update on your reading and plans.
 I know lots of people do this one every week, but my being such…

 To find out more about this unique reading challenge, please visit The Classics Club Blog for the rules and link-up post.
-Yes, I'm continuing to join in on this reading challenge (and posting this 5 minutes before midnight on July 20 (GMT+2) to make it in time)!
-I now have a longer list than just…
+Yes, I'm continuing to join in on this reading challenge (and this time I had a heads up, so I can schedule it in advance!).
+Of course I have a longer list than just…

-Reviews From the Stacks Last year I discovered Jana and her blog Reviews from the Stacks.
-Jana created this fun, monthly book meme.
+Reviews From the Stacks Once again, I want to thank Jana and her blog Reviews from the Stacks, who created this fun, monthly book list meme.
 Now, it is true that Jana runs a link party for this which is supposed to take place on the first Saturday of every month.
-However, that day is reserved for #6Degrees…
+However, once again, I'm…

-From Kairos by Jenny Erpenbeck to Four Minutes by Nataliya Deleva.
+From Long Island by Colm Tóibín to Maureen Fry & the Angel of the North by Rachel Joyce.
 This is a monthly link-up hosted by KateW at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be connected to all…
+A book…

 What is Throwback Thursday?
 I've noticed many of these memes on a few book blogs.
 For example, Susan Loves Books does one, which is (or was originally) hosted by Renee@It’s Book Talk.
 I also noticed that Lorrea @ What 'Cha Readin'?, was doing this as a monthly meme, and Reading Maria does something called "Last…